 Several nootropic supplements depend on the right form, or another ingredient they are stacked with, to ensure they work efficiently as a cognitive enhancer.

-Each of the dozens of nootropics in our Nootropics List has a full review of each nootropic supplement.
-Which includes “Dosage Notes” and “Available Forms” with recommendations in each.
+Each of the dozens of nootropics on my Nootropics List has a full review of each nootropic supplement.
+Which includes “Recommended Dosage” and “Where to buy or Type to buy” with recommendations in each.

 Turmeric is a classic example of a herb that works better as a ground powder for things like arthritis or an autoimmune condition.
 The Curcumin extracted from Turmeric works better as a nootropic for cognitive benefit.